ehmicky/modern-errors/README.md

 [`AnyError.normalize()`](#anyerrornormalizeanyexception) is automatically
 applied on the [`cause` option](#wrap-inner-error).
-Therefore it does not need to be applied on handled errors that are only passed as `cause`.
+Therefore it does not need to be applied on handled errors that are directly passed as `cause`.

 ```js
 try {